babelcloud/webarena/gbox/report.md

               Use ONLY when you need information from Wikipedia.
 Be EXTREMELY SPECIFIC about what you need.
               Date interpretation: "after 2020" means from 2020 onwards (2020, 2021, 2022, ...)
               so be sure to include 2020 as part of the search.

+              **For address queries**: Ask for "complete street address including street number"
+              Example: "What is the complete street address (including street number) of Pittsburgh International Airport?"

               The subagent uses a search-first strategy with voting to cross-verify facts from multiple sources.